 But learning online does mean you have to motivate yourself and manage your own time.

 Your most important commitment to your course will be time – the time to work through, reflect on and understand your teaching materials.

 Before you start a course that involves a high degree of independent study, we recommend looking at the time you will be able to devote to your course each week:

 - Create a weekly schedule as a guide

 If you have any questions about studying online, get in touch with our friendly team.
 We’re here to help.

 Your course fee needs to be paid in full before you start your course.

-Enrolling on this course entitles you to a University of Aberdeen student card, giving you access to a range of student discounts around the city and online.
+All our students are entitled to a University of Aberdeen student card.
+This gives you access to a range of student discounts around the city and online.

 Fees for this course will rise a little at the start of each academic year, on 1 August.
 This increase is typically 5%.